ConroyBadger/DelphiFlyCapture/README.md

 # DelphiFlyCapture
-Delphi header translation for Point Grey FlyCapture
+Delphi header translation for Point Grey FlyCapture SDK

 This isn't a complete header translation, I only did the parts I needed to get things up and running.
 It should be a good starting point for most projects though.